 The app also has a daily random fact feature which is always a popular feature of any application.

 11. AutoCAD 360

-The app even lets you view and edit other DWG files on your mobile, or other mobile device.
+The app even lets you view and edit other DWG files on your mobile.
 This app is ideal for various engineering professionals from electrical engineers to architectural engineers and everywhere in between.

 Many users atest to its utility who also agree its one of the best apps to get for any self-respecting engineer.

 If you need to kick-back after a long day engineering but don't want to rot your brain playing a mindless mobile game, Truss Me! might be right up your street.
 It is an engineering-based game that was designed by a rocket scientist and is both fun and educational at the same time.